 - It is assumed that the "mutual exclusivity" of network slices is per network deployment, and is common to all UEs subscribed to both network slices.

-- It is assumed that the UE has internal logic (e.g. MMI, or software support) to understand which applications are needed at a given time (e.g. "on duty" vs "off duty", "maintenance" vs "factory", etc), which is beyond the scope of this solution to address.
+- It is assumed that the UE used for mutually exclusive network slices:

+- either has internal logic (e.g. MMI, or software support) to understand which applications are needed at a given time (e.g. "on duty" vs "off duty", "maintenance" vs "factory", etc), which is beyond the scope of this solution to address.
 If a SIM swap happens to a UE not understanding the purpose of the applications, it is expected that the UE would not use these applications anyway.
+As this is UE local configuration, the network can update the information by existing means for UE local configuration, or can rely on application logic to update and perform the choice between two sets of network slices.

+- or has internal logic (e.g. software support) to sort the S-NSSAIs to put in the Requested NSSAI in priority order.

-- It is assumed that PLMN are going to deploy their network slices in their networks so that all the services available to the users can be used simultaneously (i.e. there will be at least a set of network slice instances in the home network that can offer all the services (S-NSSAIs) that the UE can request simultaneously in its home network), except for network slices that are intended to be under mutually exclusive access by UEs.
+- A UE not supporting the feature (e.g. with no application/MMI to perform the selection between several sets of slices or no internal logic to sort S-NSSAIs in priority order), but nonetheless subscribed to network slices that are mutually exclusive with each other will rely on the Rel-15 slice rejection mechanism.- It is assumed that PLMN are going to deploy their network slices in their networks so that all the services available to the users can be used simultaneously (i.e. there will be at least a set of network slice instances in the home network that can offer all the services (S-NSSAIs) that the UE can request simultaneously in its home network), except for network slices that are intended to be under mutually exclusive access by UEs.

+- It is assumed that the PLMN's internal logic for NSSF/AMF network slice selection can include a mechanism to take in account the S-NSSSAIs from the Requested NSSAI in priority order during the network slice selection.

 - It is assumed that PLMNs are going to organise their SLAs so that network slices in the roaming partners' networks are going to offer all services available to the users simultaneously (i.e. there will be at least a set of network slice instances in the roaming partner network that can offer all the services (S-NSSAIs) that the UE can request simultaneously in that network), except for network slices that are intended to be under mutually exclusive access by UEs.

 - This means that the enforcement of the MEANS in roaming scenarios is enforced via SLA (the roaming partner would not allow a UE to access MEANS slices simultaneously, e.g. via sharing the same AMF), and that when UEs needing MEANS in roaming partners' networks not supporting such SLA requirements would not receive the Subscribed S-NSSAIs of the UE that could result in such violation of the MEANS.

-This solution is similar to solution 6.1.1, "Mutually Exclusive Access to Network Slices via the use of URSP", except that it proposes that the mutually exclusive access to network slices is directly configured in the UE.

 6.1.2.2 Functional description

-This solution proposes that the UE is configured (by mechanisms not to be defined in the specification, e.g. part of application configuration) in such a way that the UE knows whether two given S-NSSAIs can be requested simultaneously in the Requested NSSAI.
+This solution proposes that the UE expected to be able to select between network slices is configured (by mechanisms not to be defined in the specification, e.g. part of application configuration) in such a way that the UE knows whether two given S-NSSAIs can be requested simultaneously in the Requested NSSAI, or how to sort the S-NSSAIs in the Requested NSSAI in priority order (see solution #5, in clause 6.1.5, for more details).

+The solution proposes that the (not specified) internal logic of the AMF/NSSF regarding network slice selection can decide to consider the S-NSSAIs in the Requested NSSAI in priority order.